purnasrivatsa96/Base_did/README.md

 # BASE -A Colloborative Tool for Researchers

 The software solution we developed called BASE will aid researchers in organizing their work in a shared virtual area and collaborating more effectively with others.
 BASE - An online collaboration tool allows scholars to cooperate and access team members' research and notes in a number of ways.
+The application will also allow researchers to plan out their literature review in a graphically descriptive fashion, as well as maintain, amend, and add information to their literature review in a shared place.

 ## Prerequisite (Unix: OSX/Linux)
 ### Shell